 "Are there any news?"
 Pendergast asked.

-"The Cylons have just begun their attack on the colonies.
+"The Cylons have just begun their attack on the Colonies.
 We have detected several nuclear explosions on Caprica," Brian Fitzpatrick, the man in charge, replied.

 "It did," Brian replied.
-"Our virus infiltrated the Colonial systems the same way the Cylon virus did, through the same backdoor in their navigational system.
+"Our virus infiltrated the Colonial systems the same way as the Cylon virus did, through the same backdoor in their navigational system.
 The virus was able to counteract any attempt from the Cylon virus to disrupt the normal functioning of their ships."

-"Then why they didn't stop the Cylons?"
+"Then why haven't they stopped the Cylons?"

 "Nothing we can do about that.
-Our orders were to covertly help the Colonials and that's what we've done," Brian replied.
+Our orders were to help the Colonials covertly, and that's what we've done," Brian replied.